-MSG is known as an excitotoxin – a substance which overexcites body cells to the extent that they are damages or killed.
+MSG is known as an excitotoxin – a substance that overexcites body cells to the extent that they are damaged or killed.
 Studies show that regular consumption of MSG may result in adverse side effects which include depression, disorientation, eye damage, fatigue, headaches, and obesity.

 Even NAFDAC allows it as food ingredients in Nigeria, they must have regarded it as safe for consumption.